PoCInnovation/Workshops/software/17.gRPC/README.md

 - Create a `main` function
 - Check the first argument provided to the program

+  - If it is `-s`, it will start the server.
+For the moment, just print `Starting the server`
-  - If it is "-c", it will start the client.
+  - If it is `-c`, it will start the client.
 For the moment, just print `Starting the client`
-  - If it is "-s", it will start the server.
-For the moment, just print `Starting the server`
   - Otherwise, the program will exit with an error code of 1

 ### :books: **Documentation**: